cifulton/soulnot4sale/site/content/_index.md

 ---
 title: Soul Not 4 Sale
-subtitle: Support sustainable farming while enjoying a cup
+subtitle: This is where a tagline can go or this can be deleted.
-image: /img/twin_cities.jpg
+image: /img/banner_img.jpg
 blurb:
   heading: Brief Description
   text: >-